-Television.
+Television

-The coach is cable ready and as standard equipment has a television in the dash overhead, with an optional television in the bedroom.
+The coach is cable ready, and as standard equipment has a television in the dash overhead.
+An option would be to have a television installed in the bedroom.
 The televisions are powered by 120 volt electricity.
-Your coach must be plugged into shore power, or the generator running, in order for the television to work.
-If your coach is equipped with the optional inverter, it will invert the 12 volt power from the coach batteries into 120 volt power for some basic appliances.
+Your coach must be plugged into shore power, or the optional generator running, in order for the television to work.
+If your coach is equipped with the optional Heart Inverter, it will invert the 12 volt power from the coach batteries into 120 volt power for some basic appliances.
 For more information on this, see Chapter 7 of this manual.
-The operation of the TV is similar to most televisions used in the home.
-The main unit has the basic ON/OFF, VOL(ume) UP and DOWN, CH(annel) UP and DOWN, and Menu UP and DOWN.
+The television operation is similar to most televisions used in the home.
+The main unit has the basic ON/OFF, VOL(ume) UP and DOWN, CH(annel) UP and DOWN, and Menu buttons.
 The remote control has these in addition to many other function keys.
 Please consult your television Owner's Manual for further information.
 One television jack is installed as standard equipment.
 An additional jack may be optioned.